Human Hibachi: Release

-The film was released to Troma Now by Troma Entertainment in 2021.
-It was later released on a wider scale by Invincible Pictures including Amazon Prime.
+The film was later released to Troma Now by Troma Entertainment in 2021.
+It was later released on a wider scale by Invincible Pictures including Amazon Prime Video.
 In August 2022 the movie was ranked #79 in the top 100 best selling horror titles on Amazon.
+Invincible Pictures represented the movie at Marché du Film which took place at the 2023 Cannes Film Festival.
+A Director's cut of the film was released by Scareplex's Video on demand platform in 2023.
+The movie was released to FOUND TV on November 29th, 2024.

 Reception

 PopHorror.com calls Human Hibachi a "modern day tale of cannibalism and that in itself makes the film rather unique".

 Horror Society says, "Finally, the film doesn’t shy away from the red stuff but its use of meat is what sends it over the edge.
 The film has several scenes with plenty of blood but it makes use of a restaurant to work in the meat for the cannibal angle.
-This really make the story work while using real meat."
-Horror News quoted At its heart (& lungs, & stomach), it is a cannibal movie but it much deeper than that.
+This really makes the story work while using real meat."

+Horror News quoted "At its heart (& lungs, & stomach), it is a cannibal movie but it much deeper than that.
 There is a well-crafted story there that leads us into the madness and mayhem.
-It's a smart movie that doesn't just rely on mindless gore for cheap thrills.
+It's a smart movie that doesn't just rely on mindless gore for cheap thrills."

+Horror News Net placed the movie in their top ten essential found footage films list.

+Grimoire of Horror gave the film a 3.5 out of 5 saying, "While it has its limitations, it’s clear why the feature has gained a cult following and is a fantastic first entry in the trilogy."

 Nerdly.co.uk notes Human Hibachi is a brilliant play on the old “video nasty” era belief that snuff movies are real too.